-Update on Russia's Vostochny Cosmodrome and the Space Industry Cluster n August, 2013 Russia's Deputy Prime Minister, Dmitri Rogozin (in charge of defense and space industries), visited the construction site of Russia's new space center, Vostochny Cosmodrome.
+Update on Russia's Vostochny Cosmodrome and the Space Industry Cluster n August, 2013 Russia's Deputy Prime Minister, Dmitri Rogozin, visited the construction site of Russia's new space center, Vostochny Cosmodrome.
 He took the opportunity to formulate a perspective for development of their space industry, linking it with measures to revive and develop the region as strategically crucial to Russia's future.

 RIA Novosti reported that Rogozin said, "We are only just beginning to reform our space launch industry in accordance with the President's decision on the consolidation of all industry, and this means that the entire, enormous machinery of [the Russian Space Agency] will go into motion.
 It may well be that this motion will be toward the East.
 There should be a second geopolitical center here."
-Rogozin elaborated the idea as follows: "If the Cosmodrome is here in the Amur Region,
+Rogozin elaborated the idea as follows: "If the Cosmodrome is here in the Amur Region, then why is all of our industry in Western Russia?
+It is risky and very expensive, for example, to haul heavy craft by rail.
+The real situation forces us to shift production capacity and manpower to Siberia and the Far East."